The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 experiential, even if it doesn’t always require a VR headset.

-work has undergone a seismic shift, accelerated by global events, and the
+nature of work has undergone a seismic shift, accelerated by global events, and

-silent metaverse is playing a crucial role in enabling remote collaboration,
+the silent metaverse is playing a crucial role in enabling remote

-enhancing productivity, and creating more flexible work environments.
-It’s
+collaboration, enhancing productivity, and creating more flexible work

-about augmenting physical workspaces and creating effective digital ones where
+environments.
+It’s about augmenting physical workspaces and creating effective

 Cloud-based